-Therefore working as a freelancing without informing your boss will contradict a contract and can lead to termination, and this is the last we want to happen.
+Therefore, working as a freelancing without informing your boss, will contradict a contract, thus can lead to termination, and this is the last we want to happen.

 Also, keep in mind, those self-employment activities on a side should not exceed 18 hours a week, and salary shouldn’t be higher than the income from work.

 So if you plan to work or earn more than that, asking your boss doesn’t really make sense, and you should work part-time or quit otherweise.

 Make Your Business Legal in Germany

 To start working on yourself, you need to get to know the German government about your idea in the first place.
 All self-employed activities must be registered!